 Savannah is almost always included on the list of the spookiest or haunted cities.
 Savannah.com put together a list of the reasons why Savannah seems always to make these lists and a “ few of the most chilling reasons Savannah’s supernatural side makes it one of the most haunting cities in the United States.”

 - Bloody battles – numerous battles have taken place in the city, and with those come many deaths.

 - Fires- Fires of the past ravished the city.
 One in 1796 and another in 1820.
-With these fires came destruction to not only buildings and homes but the loss of many lives as well.
+With these fires came destruction to buildings and homes and the loss of many lives as well.

 These are just a few of the reasons Savannah seems to be a very spooky and haunted city.

 This is just a shortlist of haunted or spooky cities in the United States.
 This is definitely a series that we plan to add to each year.
-If you have any cities you have lived in or visited that you feel should make the list of spooky or haunted cities comment them below.
+If you have any cities, you have lived in or visited that you feel should make the list of spooky or haunted cities, comment on them below.

-If you would like read some spooky stories from fellow travel nurses, click here!
+If you want to read some spooky stories from fellow travel nurses, click here!